njwatson32/rt-expiration/draft-watson-oauth-refresh-token-expiration.md

 OAuth 2.0 Authorization Server Metadata [RFC8414] with the following
 metadata:

-    refresh_token_expiration_types
+    refresh_token_expiration_types_supported
         OPTIONAL.
 JSON array of supported expiration types.
-The possible values are "consent" and "credential".
+The possible values are "authorization" and "credential".

-If the authorization server omits expiration time response fields to indicate indefinite validity, it MUST declare `refresh_token_expiration_types` in its metadata to indicate to the client that it's aware of this spec.
+If the authorization server omits expiration time response fields to indicate indefinite validity, it MUST declare `refresh_token_expiration_types_supported` in its metadata to indicate to the client that it's aware of this spec.

+# User Experience Considerations

+TODO

 # Security Considerations

-While it is possible to allow refresh token expiration to exceed that of user consent expiration if the authorization server checks both timestamps when validating a refresh token, this is a potentially dangerous source of bugs in systems with complicated user consent models.
-By requiring refresh tokens to expire no later than user consent expires, there is less risk of bugs that accidentally provide data access to the client beyond the term of the user's consent.
+While it is possible to allow refresh token expiration to exceed that of user authorization expiration if the authorization server checks both timestamps when validating a refresh token, this is a potentially dangerous source of bugs in systems with complicated user authorization models.
+By requiring refresh tokens to expire no later than user authorization expires, there is less risk of bugs that accidentally provide data access to the client beyond the term of the user's authorization.

+TODO: Discuss relation to token rotation [OAuth 2.1 Sec 4.3.1]

 # Privacy Considerations

-Allowing users to time-limit their consent is a privacy improvement.
+Allowing users to time-limit their authorization is a privacy improvement.
 While this was already doable in regular OAuth implementations, the potential interruption of service for the user may have discouraged implementation of the feature.
-This specification provides a standardized way to mitigate that concern and should lead to greater adoption of time-limited consent.
+This specification provides a standardized way to mitigate that concern and should lead to greater adoption of time-limited authorization.

 # IANA Considerations